nDriaDev/react-tools/apps/react-tools-demo/src/markdown/removeDuplicatedFromArrayObjects.md

 # removeDuplicatedFromArrayObjects
 Function that given a property or an array of properties, and one or more array of object, returns a single array with unique objects by specified properties.
 If property is __none__, will be return an unique array.
+[See demo](https://nDriaDev.io/react-tools/#/utils/removeDuplicatedFromArrayObjects)

 ## API